Last Updated on January 22, 2023

 9th Level – Cloudkill, Contagion

-2nd Level: Halo of Spores – You are surrounded by spores which you can use to deal damage as a reaction to a creature ending or starting their turn within 10 ft of you.
+2nd Level: Halo of Spores – You are surrounded by spores that you can use to deal damage as a reaction to a creature ending or starting their turn within 10 ft of you.
 This damage is 1d4 necrotic and increases each time you gain a feature in this subclass up to 1d10 at 14th level.

 2th Level: Symbiotic Entity – You can expend a use of wild shape to enter your symbiotic form which grants you the following benefits: